 So I began my travel adventures

 I arrived in Heathrow Airport with my mum there to see me off.
 I checked in ready for my flight and ate at the pub while I waited for my flight.
-My flight was to Taipei via Bangkok, which was a coincidence as that’s where I’m planning on going to after my visit one week visit to Taipei, so I get a sneak preview at least.
+My flight was to Taipei via Bangkok.
+This was a coincidence as that’s where I’m planning on going to after my visit one week visit to Taipei, so I get a sneak preview at least.

 I get to the check in desk and as I only have a one-way ticket I am given a scary release form to sign basically saying if Taipei doesn’t like your one-way ticket and kicks you out then it’s your problem and you’re liable for the costs, which got me a little worried about my arrival.